 Our recommended format for accessible content is a combination of HTML webpages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
-The Office for National Statistics (ONS) website also offers users the option to download the narrative in PDF format.
+Our website also offers users the option to download the narrative in PDF format.
 In some instances other software may be used, or may be available on request.
-Available formats for content published on the ONS website but not produced by ONS, or referenced on the ONS website but stored elsewhere, may vary.
+Available formats for content published on our website but not produced by us, or referenced on our website but stored elsewhere, may vary.
 For further information please refer to the contact details at the beginning of this report.

 Contact details for this Methodology